OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Search and artificial intelligence products connect you with information and intelligently sense, process, and act on information—learning and adapting over time.

-Learn moreTop of page BingBing
+Learn MoreTop of page BingBing

 Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
 Bing services collect and process data in many forms, including text that has been inked or typed, speech data, and images.
 Bing services are also included within other Microsoft services, such as MSN Apps, Office, Cortana, and certain features in Windows (which we refer to as Bing-powered experiences).